simoninireland/epydemic/doc/process.rst

 .. automethod:: Process.addFixedRateEvent

-These two kinds of events are both stochastic, in the sense that they are generated according to an exponential probability distribution.
-Finally, *posted* events are set to occur at a particular simulation time.
+These two kinds of events are both *stochastic*, in the sense that they are generated according to an exponential probability distribution.

+In contrast, *posted* events are set to occur at a particular simulation time.
 As the simulation proceeds it will execute posted events in the correct time sequence relative to the different stochastic events that are generated.

 .. automethod:: Process.postEvent

+.. automethod:: Process.postRepeatingEvent

 Accessing event distributions